 Phantom Shipping: no goods are shipped and all documentation is completely falsified.

-15.18 Generally, these techniques involve fraud by one party against another, but may also depend upon collusion between the seller and buyer, since the intended outcome of the trade is to obtain value in excess of what would be expected from an arms’ length transaction, or to move funds from point A to point B without being detected or accounted for by the authorities.
+15.18 Generally, these techniques depend upon collusion between sellers and buyers, since the intended outcome of the trade is to obtain value in excess of what would be expected from an arms’ length transaction, or to move funds from point A to point B without being detected or accounted for by the authorities.
 The collusion may arise, for example, because the parties are controlled by the same persons, or because the parties are attempting to evade taxes on some part of the transaction.
+These techniques also often involve fraud by one party against another.

 15.19 Some countries require that for the importation of certain types of goods, independent inspection agents certify that the goods meet the specified quality standards and that the prices charged are appropriate.
-The buyer and seller may also agree to use inspection agents, who will issue a certificate confirming the quality and/or price.
-Trade Finance staff should understand the circumstances where inspection certificates are required.
+The buyer and seller may also agree to use inspection agents, who will issue a certificate confirming the quality and may include price.

-Sanctions/proliferation financing
+Sanctions/proliferation financing/dual use goods

 15.20 There is at present no agreed definition of proliferation or proliferation financing.
 FATF’s Working Group on Terrorist Financing and Money Laundering has proposed the following definition of proliferation financing for the purposes of its work: